-Even the set of the perfect ability for performing physical, mental and social roles based on World Health Organization definition.
+ealth is the perfect ability performing physical, mental social roles based on World Health Organization definition.
 In this definition, mental health is well placed within the overall occupational health concept and health is not only the lack of illness or retardation (1).
-Some psychologists believe that general health means having target in life, wise efforts in solving problems and social adjustment based on scientific-ethical principles (2).
-This general health influences physical and mental health So that people, who have appropriate level of mental health, will adapt easily to the environment while gaining their health (1).
+Some psychologists believe that general health means having target in life, wise efforts in solving problems and social adjustment based on scientific-ethical principles (2). general health influences physical and mental health So that people, who have appropriate level of mental health, will adapt easily to the environment while gaining their health (1).